Vegan Eggnog Chocolate Chunk Scones

 Fold in chocolate then scrape dough onto a lightly floured surface.
 Divide in half and, with well floured hands because the dough will be a bit wet, flatten each half into a circular disc shape, about an inch high.
 Do your best to handle the dough as little as possible in order to keep it cold.
 (If you're having trouble with handling it you can chill it for about 30 minutes in the fridge or even the freezer to make it easier to work with.)

-Make 4 cuts, straight, across, and diagonally, in the circle so that you have 8 equal triangles (see photos) Repeat with other half of dough.
-Seperate them and place each triangle about 2 inches apart to allow spreading room on prepared pan.
+Make 3 cuts, straight, across, and diagonally, in the circle so that you have 6 equal triangles.
+Repeat with other half of dough.
+Separate them and place each triangle about 2 inches apart to allow spreading room on prepared pan.

 Bake for 12 - 16 minutes or until edges start to turn golden brown.
 Remove from oven and allow to cool completely.